If you want to build or retrofit an environmentally friendly dwelling, spray foam is going to come up as one of your options for insulation.

-Some injection foams are three-part resin products that are mixed with a foaming agent and water.
-A great advantage of this type of foam insulation is that it can be installed in walls with existing fiberglass insulation, without removing the old material.
+Some injection foams are three-part resin products mixed with a foaming agent and water.
+A great advantage of this type of foam insulation is that it can be installed in walls with existing fiberglass insulation without removing the old material.

-But there are differences too, particularly in the way spray foam insulation is manufactured.
+But there are differences, too, particularly in how spray foam insulation is manufactured.
 For this article, I’m going to focus on spray foam.

 There are two types of foam insulation that are applied in place: open-cell and closed-cell.
 Typically, both are made with polyurethane.
-These have their own pros and cons, so let’s consider this first off.
+These have their own pros and cons, so let’s consider this first.

-In states that are regularly affected by hurricanes, like Florida where I live, closed-cell spray foam insulation in walls provides homeowners with peace of mind that their houses will survive big storms.
+In states regularly affected by hurricanes, like Florida, where I live, closed-cell spray foam insulation in walls provides homeowners with peace of mind that their houses will survive big storms.
 That’s huge!

 As you probably know, the R-value of insulation is its thermal resistance, and it is a measure of how well the material will resist heat flow.
-It is determined by several factors, including thickness and density, which is why closed-cell spray foam is tops for the R-factor!
+It is determined by several factors, including thickness and density, so closed-cell spray foam is tops for the R-factor!